Mighty Morphin Power Rangers: The Movie: Comic books

 Marvel Comics released a comic book adaptation and a photo comic book adaptation of the film in September 1995.
 The comic book was printed with two different covers: one featuring fully morphed Rangers and the other featuring them in their Ninjetti uniforms.

+Sequels

+The film was followed by Turbo: A Power Rangers Movie (1997) and Mighty Morphin Power Rangers: Once & Always (2023).